Fchaubard/zero_order_diffusion_autoresearcher/program.md

-# autoresearch
+# autoresearch with good ideas

-This is an experiment to have an LLM do its own research on zero order, schedule-free diffusion.
+This is an experiment to have an LLM do its own research on zero order schedule-free diffusion, with an idea priority queue to track experiments and ensure every idea we try is a well thought out, reasonable experiment to try.

 ## Setup